sofia-calgaro/ZeroNuFit.jl/README.md

         },
 ```
 The timestamp and detector are used to extract which partition this event corresponds to.
-To convert to this format from the standard GERDA and LEGEND files (Majorana demonstrator will be added soon), there is a notebook called `make_configs.ipynb' containing the neccesary functions.
+To convert to this format from the standard GERDA and LEGEND files , there is a notebook called `make_configs.ipynb' containing the neccesary functions.

 It is possible to supply a list of partition and event files in this case the list of fit groups and events are concatenated.